ue bot icon

 • It (the principle of social proof) states That one means we use to determine what is correct is to find out what other people think is correct.
 The principle applies especially to the way we decide what constitutes correct behavior.

-• As a rule, we will make fewer mistakes by acting in accord with social evidence than contrary to it.
+• As a rule, we will make fewer mistakes by acting in accord with social evidence rather than contrary to it.

 • … Our preference for shortcuts, our tendency to react automatically on the basis of partial evidence.
 They know that their tapes will cue our tapes.
 Click, whirr.